 The European Union (the "EU") currently faces major issues involving its membership, structure, procedures and policies, including the successful political, economic and social integration of new member states, the EU's resettlement and distribution of refugees, and resolution of the EU's problematic fiscal and democratic accountability.
 In addition, one or more countries may abandon the Euro, the common currency of the EU, and/or withdraw from the EU.
-The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.
+The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and farreaching.

 On January 31, 2020, the United Kingdom ("UK") left the EU (commonly referred to as "Brexit").
-The UK and the EU signed the EU-UK Trade and Cooperation Agreement ("TCA"), which is an agreement on the terms governing certain aspects of the EU's and UK's relationship post Brexit.
-However, under the TCA, many aspects of the EU-UK relationship remain subject to further negotiation.
 The full effects of Brexit are unknown at this time and could negatively impact the value of a Fund's investments.
 Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
 Banking and financial services companies that operate in the UK or EU could be disproportionately impacted by these actions.
 Further insecurity in EU membership or the abandonment of the euro, could exacerbate market and currency volatility and negatively impact a Fund's investments in securities issued by companies located in EU countries.
 The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.
 A number of countries in Europe have suffered terror attacks, and additional attacks may occur in the future.
 Ukraine has experienced ongoing military conflict; this conflict may expand and military attacks could occur in Europe.
 Europe has also been struggling with mass migration from the Middle East and Africa.
 Recent and upcoming European elections could, depending on the outcomes, further call into question the future direction of the EU.
 The ultimate effects of these events and other socio-political or geopolitical issues are not known but could profoundly affect global economies and markets.
 The impact of these actions, especially if they occur in a disorderly fashion, is not clear, but could be significant and far-reaching.
 Whether or not a Fund invests in securities of issuers located in Europe or with significant exposure to European issuers or countries, these events could negatively affect the value and liquidity of the Fund's investments.

-In addition, Russia's recent military incursions in Ukraine have led to sanctions being levied against Russia by the United States, EU and other countries, which could adversely affect European and global energy and financial markets, as well as commodity prices, supply chains and global trade.
+In addition, Russia's military incursions in Ukraine led to sanctions being levied against Russia by the United States, EU and other countries, which could adversely affect European and global energy and financial markets, as well as commodity prices, supply chains and global trade.
 This and future geopolitical tensions could have an outsized impact on a Fund's investments due to its exposure to frontier markets, commodities, and energy.